evidentlyai/evidently/docs/book/reference/all-tests.md

 * **Parameters**: required and optional parameters for the test or test preset.
   * Required parameters are necessary to for calculations, e.g. a column name for a column-level test.
   * Optional parameters help modify how the underlying metric is calculated.
-  * *Standard parameters* help set the individual test conditions.
-Here you can see the complete list (equal, not equal, greater than, etc.) of the [standard parameteres](../tests-and-reports/run-tests.md#available-parameters).
+  * *Test condition parameters* help set the individual test conditions.
+Here you can see the complete list (equal, not equal, greater than, etc.) of the [test condition parameteres](../tests-and-reports/run-tests.md#available-parameters).
 They are optional.
 * **Default**: test conditions that apply if you do not set a custom сondition.
   * With reference: the test conditions that apply when you pass a reference dataset and Evidently can derive expectations from it.
   * No reference: the test conditions that apply if you do not provide the reference.
 They are based on heuristics.